Basil: Religion

+In Portugal, dwarf bush basil is traditionally presented in a pot, together with a poem and a paper carnation, to a sweetheart, on the religious holidays of John the Baptist (see Saint John's Eve) and Saint Anthony of Padua.

 Basil has religious significance in the Greek Orthodox Church, where it is used to sprinkle holy water.
 The Bulgarian Orthodox Church, Serbian Orthodox Church, Macedonian Orthodox Church and Romanian Orthodox Church use basil (босилек, bosilek; босиљак, bosiljak; босилек, bosilek) to prepare holy water and pots of basil are often placed below church altars.
-Some Greek Orthodox Christians even avoid eating it due to its association with the legend of the Elevation of the Holy Cross.
+Some Greek Orthodox Christians avoid eating it due to its association with the legend of the Elevation of the Holy Cross.

+Art and literature

+In Giovanni Boccaccio's 14th century Decameron, the fifth story of the narrative's fourth day involves a pot of basil as a central plot device.
+This famous story inspired John Keats to write his 1814 poem "Isabella, or the Pot of Basil", which was in turn the inspiration for two paintings of the Pre-Raphaelite Brotherhood: John Everett Millais's Isabella in 1849 and in 1868 the Isabella and the Pot of Basil by William Holman Hunt.